-For example, for two clients (ABC Company and DEF Design), you can create two invoice ID series that start with
+For example, for two clients (ABC Company and DEF Design), you can create two invoice ID series with

 DEF-1001, respectively.
-Harvest will recognize that those are client-specific ID patterns and increment them separately when a new invoice is created for either company.
+Harvest will recognize that those are client-specific ID sequences and increment them separately when a new invoice is created for either company.